NasKar2/freenas-backup-apps/README.md

 ## Backup and Restore Freenas Apps Data

-Script to help backup and restore the Sonarr, Radarr, Lidarr data directory
+Script to help backup and restore the Sonarr, Radarr, Lidarr, Sabnzbd, and Tautulli data directory

 ### Prerequisites